recyclerr/rback/README.md

 ```sh
 $ kubectl rback
 ```
-This will generate the `.dot` file, render it using GraphViz (must be installed on your system) and open the rendered image using `xgd-open`.
+This render the graph using viz.js and display it in a browser.

 We welcome contributions to make the plugin work in other environments.